Ronald M. George: California Deputy Attorney General

-After graduating from Stanford, George served as a Deputy Attorney General of California from 1965–1972.
+After graduating from Stanford, George served as a Deputy Attorney General of California from 1965 to 1972.

 As a Deputy Attorney General, he argued before the United States Supreme Court in Chimel v.
-California (1969) and McGautha v.
-California (1970).
-In 1971, he represented California as an amicus curiae in support of the State of Illinois in Kirby v.
+California (1969), Hill v.
+California (1971), McGautha v.
+California (1971), and Aikens v.
+California (1972), representing California as an amicus curiae in support of the State of Illinois in Kirby v.
 Illinois.